Frugality: The Do’s and Don’ts

 - Spend time shopping around when making big purchases.
 Looking to buy a car or a house, or are you looking to repair your car or renovate your home?
 These are BIG decisions that are worth shopping around for (get at least 3 quotes).
 It can literally save you thousands or sometimes years worth of pay cheques.

 - Remember what is really important.
 Don’t worry, I’m not going to tell you it’s all about collecting memories, yet, be conscious about what you spend your dollar on.
 Spend it on the things that you really value.

-- Review your insurances and bank expenses from time to time.
-Also only insure the things you generally ‘can’t afford’ or would make a big dent in your savings.
-Healthcare, car and travel insurance, YES, but insurance on that new iPhone or extended warranty on that television set?
+- Review your insurance and bank expenses from time to time.
+Also, only insure the things you generally ‘can’t afford’ or would make a big dent in your savings.
+Healthcare, car, and travel insurance, YES, but insurance on that new iPhone or extended warranty on that television set?
 Probably not.
 Also check what insurances you already have.
 Your credit card will probably insure your purchases against theft, loss and damage for 6-12 months.
 Just make sure to pay of that baby at the end of the month!!